Showing posts with label Brand - Asia. Show all posts

 Xiaomi make all sorts of things and in the second quarter of 2024 started delivering cars.
 It was a large four door fastback named the SU7 (photo above).
 The SU stands for Speed Ultra and looks like it was heavily influenced by Tesla.
 Mind you, that could be said of many Chinese cars of this ilk

-In 2025, 75,869 units found owners in Q1 and Q2 is based on monthly rounded figures.
-Xiaomi goes from definite to indefinite figures in what seems a random manner.
-Anyway, the 2025 figure of 157,000 deliveries is already 15% up on the three quarters of 2024.
+In 2025, 411,837 units found owners based rounded and specific figures.
+Xiaomi goes from definite to indefinite figures ina random manner.
+Anyway, the 2025 figure was up 201%.

 Data & picture source: Xiaomi.